Nimmel/demo/readme.txt

-This is my first time to use git
+This is my first time to use git add some things...